 Follow the steps above for the foil insulation method and water bath.
 Bake at 275 degrees in a preheated oven for 1 hour and 15 minutes.
 NO PEEKING!
 After the cooking time has passed, turn off the oven and let the cheesecake rest undisturbed for 1 hour.
 Do NOT open the door!
 Once removed from the oven allow it to cool on an open counter for at least 2 hours before refrigerating overnight.

-What is the perfect topping for New York cheesecake?
+The perfect topping for New York cheesecake

 Fruit coulis!
 A fruit coulis is a fruit sauce made from puréed fruit and sugar with a little acid from lemon or lime juice.
 It’s the perfect topping for the cheesecake because it is simple to make and you can add as little or a much as you like.
 Try my recipe for Cherry Almond Coulis or an easy Raspberry Coulis from my friends over at A Baking Journey.